Overview

 Best Practices

-- Use the Word template with accessibility built in.
+- Use the WSU Word template, which has accessibility built in.

 - Headings must follow a logical order, so it’s important not to skip levels.
 For example, a Heading 3 should never follow a Heading 1 without a Heading 2 in between.